aimfreet/design-class-project/content/home.md

     <p class="article-img-text text-align-center">First Mac icons designed by Susan Kare</p>
 </figure>

 After the Xerox Star, icon development continued and was improved by artist Susan Kare who was hired to create icons for the first MacIntosh operating system – the Apple Lisa.
-Many of the icons she created were virtually the same as those that were made for the Xerox Star, but their design was refined and many new icons were added, such as the clock, the disk and particularly, the bomb and happy Mac – for which Macs are still famous.
-Interestingly, the first image-based font, developed by Susan Kare for the Mac, was named Cairo – a direct reference to the influence of Egyptian hieroglyphics.
+Many of the icons she created were virtually the same as those that were made for the Xerox Star, but their design was refined and many new icons were added, such as the clock, the disk and particularly, the bomb and happy Mac &mdash; for which Macs are still famous.
+Interestingly, the first image-based font, developed by Susan Kare for the Mac, was named Cairo, a direct reference to the influence of Egyptian hieroglyphics.

 <figure class="article-img-center margin-y-4">
     <img src="https://tankgirl-storage.s3.amazonaws.com/codepen-images/first_mac_icons.jpeg" alt="First Mac Icons" />